gamelab/kiwi.js/README.md

 Not only is Kiwi lightning quick but it is also extendable, meaning that fellow contributors can easily write there own powerful rendering Plugins and Add-ons using WebGL Shaders.
 For instance our WebGL Particle Plugin creates stunning special FX using this systmem.

 Of course, you can render to canvas too, which means older browsers, and mobile browsers, don't miss out.
-Kiwi.js is closely aligned with Ludei's Cocoon.js system.
-You can use cocoon to wrap up your game and play it on iOS or Android devices.

 ####Mobile Publishing
 Kiwi.js is closely aligned with Ludei's [CocoonJS](https://www.ludei.com/).
 You can use Cocoon to wrap up your game and play it on iOS or Android devices.